đŸ—șI Mapped College Freshman Ego Development (Shocking) Part 1

 Aesthetic Development:

-• Aesthetics reflect identity and more so internal landscapes rather than just the external
+• Aesthetics reflect individual/collective identity and internal landscapes rather than just external competence

 • Style becomes an expression of values rather than rebellion